 It’s natural to worry about these things.
 Going to university is one of the biggest events in your life, so you want to make sure you get the course and location you’re happy with.
-To help ensure everything goes as smoothly as possible, we sat down with Ellie and Matthew to go over some of the biggest things to think about when completing your application.
+To help ensure everything goes as smoothly as possible, we’ve come up with a few top tips for your UCAS application.

 With so many different courses to choose from, narrowing down your choice to just one can be daunting.
 Do you want a course that will help you get a specific job, or one that will open up options for you after graduation?
 Do you go with something you’re good at, or do you want to focus more on what interests you?
 The two aren’t always related – you might be outstanding at maths and science, but will that help your dream of being a song and dance man? (other dreams are available)